PAM: Hi everyone I’m Pam Laricchia from livingjoyfully.ca and today I’m here with Scott Noelle. Hi, Scott!

 PAM: Haha!
 I was wondering when you last updated that!

-SCOTT: I live in Portland OR and that is a good place to be weird.
+SCOTT: I live in Portland, Oregon, and that is a good place to be weird.
 We have a reputation for having lots of weirdos here and we like it that way because we don’t get too many raised eyebrows about being alternative and unconventional because it’s conventional to be unconventional here.
 We can nurse in public—well, I can’t, but my wife can.
 When the kids were nursing that was never a problem.
 And unschooling the same sort of thing.
 It just seems like everyone is doing something alternative.

 My partner’s name is Beth and we’ve been married 25 years.
 Our kids have always been unschooled.
 My youngest is 16 and her name is Willow.
 My oldest is 20 and her name is Olivia.
 I guess that’s all.
 I could go on and on and on!